Speed limits in Australia

 Speed limits in Australia range from 5 km/h shared zones to 130 km/h.
 Speed limit signage is in km/h since metrication on 1 July 1974.
 All speed limits, with the sole exception of the South Australian school and roadworks zones, which are signposted at 25 km/h, are multiples of 10 km/h – the last digit in all speed signs is zero.
 Speed limits are set by state and territory legislation albeit with co-ordination and discussion between governments.

+According to Roads Australia, Australia's default speed limit of 50 km/h "is at odds with the place function and safety of" local roads and streets.